General teleportation channel in Fermionic Quantum Theory: Introduction

 In this work, we attempt to answer the question of finding out the `optimal teleportation fidelity' in FQT using the help of mode local picture and wedge product formalism \cite{PhysRevA.104.032411}.
 We follow the similar approach as that of finding the optimal teleportation fidelity in SQT \cite{horodecki99_2}.
+However, due to local PSSR constraints on the observables, entanglement of fermionic resource state can be categorized as accessible and inaccessible entanglement.
+The latter is known as topological correlation \cite{zhou2023}.
+From now on we will call the locally accessible entanglement as the fermionic entanglement.

-However, we adhere to the operational notion of teleportation where one of the two $N$-modes subsystems of an \(N \times N\) -mode arbitrary bi-partite fermionic state is being teleported, and the fidelity of this teleportation is measured operationally.
-In this regard, we introduce the notion of `separable fidelity' (to be defined later) for fermionic system.
-The main results of this paper include the structure of shared fermionic state under PSSR-respected local twirling operations and lower bound on the separable fidelity -- considering the shared fermionic state (\(N \times N\)-mode) as a resource.
-We also compare this fidelity bound with the well-known optimal teleportation fidelity in SQT with the help of an example of a bi-partite state.
+Here, we adhere to the operational notion of teleportation to understand the effect of fermionic resource state with entanglement and topological correlation on the optimal teleportation fidelity.
+We consider subsystem teleportation, where one of the two $N$-modes subsystems of an \(N \times N\) -mode arbitrary bi-partite fermionic state is being teleported, and the fidelity of this teleportation is measured operationally.
+In this regard, we introduce the notion of `entanglement fidelity' (to be defined later) for fermionic system.
+The main results of this paper include the canonical structure of shared fermionic state under PSSR-respected local twirling operations and optimal fidelity of fermionic teleportation in the presence of topological correlation, but considering the entanglement of the shared fermionic state (\(N \times N\)-mode) as a resource.